High-quality 3D model creation, optimisation, and management

-The immersive experience offered by AR gives ecommerce brands the opportunity to not only engage with new consumers, but to build a lasting and trusted relationship with them too.
-Augmented reality technology helps to increase engagement between consumers and ecommerce brands, which can ultimately result in increased conversion rates.
+The immersive experience offered by AR gives eCommerce brands the opportunity to not only engage with new consumers, but to also build a lasting and trusted relationship with them too.
+Augmented reality technology helps to increase engagement between consumers and eCommerce brands, which can ultimately result in increased conversion rates.

 Research from Facebook’s AR partner Vertebrae has shown that retailers who have utilised AR technology during the Covid-19 pandemic are seeing a 19% increase in customer engagement.
 In addition, customer conversion rates increase by 90% for consumers that engage with AR versus those that don’t.

-This is supported by data recently released by ecommerce platform Shopify, who have claimed that products advertised with VR/AR content saw a 94% higher conversion rates than products without that content.
+This is supported by data recently released by eCommerce platform Shopify, which has claimed that products advertised in eCommerce with VR/AR content saw 94% higher conversion rates than products without that content.

-While the research highlights how augmented reality can not only increase engagement but also have a significant impact on conversions for ecommerce brands, Deloitte have gone one step further by claiming that 40% of shoppers would even pay more for a product if they were able to test it through AR technology.
+While the research highlights how augmented reality can not only increase engagement but also have a significant impact on conversions for eCommerce brands, Deloitte has gone one step further by claiming that 40% of shoppers would even pay more for a product if they were able to test it through AR technology.

 According to Jennifer Liu, Director of Product Management at Google, “When it comes to beauty, AR is no longer nascent; it’s table stakes.”
 This statement certainly rings true when combined with the statistic that 43% of those who use their smartphones to shop expect all beauty brands to use AR.